thinktecture/relayserver/docs/modules.md

 ### Persistence

-The persistence module is used by RelayServer and the corresponding APIs to store and access information for Tenants as well as statistics.
+The persistence module is used by RelayServer and the corresponding APIs to store and access information for tenants as well as statistics.

-Currently two interfaces are to be implemented for the persistence module:
+Currently, four interfaces are to be implemented for the persistence module:

-* `ITenantRepository`
+* `ITenantService`
   Used to access and modify tenant data in the store.
-* `IStatisticsRepository`
+* `IStatisticsService`
   Used to access and modify statistics data in the store.
+* `IRequestService`
+  Used to access and modify request data in the store.
+* `IConnectionService`
+  Used to access and modify connection data in the store.

 RelayServer comes with a single implementation based on Entity Framework Core.
-In addition to the repository implementations that use the `RelayDbContext` we also provide two assemblies prepared with EF Core migrations for Microsoft SQL Server as well as PostgreSQL.
+In addition to the service class implementations that use the `RelayDbContext`, we also provide two assemblies prepared with EF Core migrations for Microsoft SQL Server as well as PostgreSQL.

 ### BodyStore